-Alternative C would require less grading and other construction activities in comparison to Alternatives A and B as the existing vineyards would be maintained to the extent feasible and Alternative C has a smaller building and parking footprint.
+Alternative C would require less grading and other construction activities in comparison to Alternatives A and B as Alternative C has a smaller building and the existing vineyards would be maintained for use by the proposed winery and parking footprint.
 As such, the potential impacts associated with topography, seismic conditions, and soil characteristics would be less than Alternatives A and B and less than significant with adherence to regulatory requirements and BMPs described Table 2.1-3.
 There would be no impacts to mineral resources.